industrial-optimization-group/DESDEO/webui/README.md

 ### Generating OpenAPI clients

 When the web-API is updated, it is important to update the OpenAPI clients, which automatically use the schemas defined in the web-API on the GUI side.
-To generate them, make sure the web-API is running, and issue the command:
+To generate them, make sure the web-API is running on the URL defined in `OPENAPI_URL` in the file `orval.config.mjs`, and issue the command:

 ```bash
 npm run generate:client